ashley8jain/class-pundit/README.md

 ☞ Chat with your friends to learn more about a particular class

 Explore a world of fun.
 Inspire your kids to break out of their limited routine of homework and video games

+## Development

+Built using Google Map API, clustering of places marker, Polygon on Map and JSON Parser with volley API